 We can now set property values for the ArcFinder object.
 To set any of the properties simply click the associated property's value field and then either enter a new value or if a drop down list is displayed click one of the items in the list.

 Shown below are some of the more commonly used properties for the ArcFinder object.
-Explanations for other properties such as AbortSeqOnFail, Graphics, etc. which are used on many of the different vision objects can be seen in the following.
-"Vision Guide 8.0 Properties & Result Reference"
+Explanations for other properties such as AbortSeqOnFail and Graphics, which are used on many of the different vision objects, can be seen in the Vision Guide 7.0 Properties and Results Reference Manual.